jlutran/sftpcloudfs/README.md

                           Access to other containers will be denied --rsync-bin=PATH
-                          Custom rsync binary to be used (optional) --config=CONFIG       Use an alternative configuration file
+                          Custom rsync binary to be used (optional) --allow-users=USERS
+                          SSH AllowUsers to be used (optional)
+                          Can be a comma-separated list
+    --config=CONFIG       Use an alternative configuration file

 The default location for the configuration file is /etc/sftpcloudfs.conf.